UoB-HPC/UoB-HPC.github.io/index.md

 We also offer training in parallel programming.
 Simon McIntosh-Smith is one of the foremost OpenCL trainers in the world, having taught the subject since 2009.
 He has run many OpenCL training courses at conferences such as SuperComputing and HiPEAC, and has provided OpenCL training for academic endeavours, including the UK's national supercomputing service, the Barcelona Supercomputing Centre, and Uppsala’s UPMARC summer school.
 He has also run many OpenCL training courses for commercial entities.
 With OpenCL training experience ranging from half day on-site introductions within companies, to two-day intensive hands-on workshops for undergraduates, Simon and his team can provide customized OpenCL training to meet your needs.
 Get in touch if you'd like to know more.

-The new addition to the group Dr Jose Nunez-Yanez is an expert in FPGA programming both using RTL hardware description languages and also higher level of abstraction languages such as C++ and OpenCL for FPGA implementation.
-The group is working with Xilinx and Intel/Altera with a focus on low energy adaptive computing for video and machine learning applications.
-We have excellent knowledge on the Xilinx heterogenous computing platforms built with Zynq and Zynq Ultrascale devices using SDSoC, Vivado, SDAccel and Vivado HLS tools.
-We are now applying this expertise to the Intel HARP platforms (Xeon+FPGA in the same die) and the OpenCL framework.
-More info on these FPGA activities can be obtained at the following [link](http://www.bristol.ac.uk/engineering/people/jose-l-nunez-yanez/index.html).